fniessink/next-action/README.md

   -+<project>           project the next action must not be part of
 ```

-Assuming your todo.txt file is in the current folder, running *Next-action* without arguments will show the next action you should do.
+Assuming your todo.txt file is your home folder, running *Next-action* without arguments will show the next action you should do.
 Given this [todo.txt](todo.txt), calling mom would be the next action:

 ```console
 $ next-action